aineethitari/unit1/Project1.md

 ## Proposed Solution

 Design statement:
 I will design and make a digital ledger for a client who is Ms.Sato.
 The ledger will be about MANA which is a digital asset token used to pay for goods and sevices on Decentraland, a virtual world where users can buy, develop, and sell land [1].

 This ledger will be constructed using the software Python.
+We have decided to use this software because of its simple syntax[2].
+The straightforward language is very similar to English.
+Therefore, when there is a need to edit the functions, the developer will be able to do so easily.
+Moreover, Python is also commonly used for data analytics.
+Using Python, datas can be collected, and organized safely.
+Lastly, as this project is to create a digital wallet for the client, it is important that Python is also a great fit for finance in dealing with quantitative data.

 It will take approximately 3 weeks to make and will be evaluated according to the criteria below.

 [1] “Decentraland Price, Chart, &amp; Supply Details - Mana Price.”
 Gemini, https://www.gemini.com/prices/decentraland.
+[2] FutureLearn.
+“What Is Python Used for?: 10 Practical Python Uses.”
+FutureLearn, 30 Dec.
+2021, https://www.futurelearn.com/info/blog/what-is-python-used-for.

 ## Success Criteria
 1. The electronic ledger is a text-based software (Runs in the Terminal).